Our Rates and Fees

 Throughout every case, we seek to minimize costs.
 Our approach is to avoid costly litigation through settlement whenever possible.
 However, when we are unable to negotiate a favorable outcome to your divorce, we will have to litigate your case.
 If we do, our aggressive representation on your behalf will ensure that you will get what you pay for.

 Before we begin representation, we require an initial retainer and a signed fee contract.
-The initial retainer depends on the case, but usually ranges from $6,500 to $15,000.
+The initial retainer depends on the case and is quoted during your consultation with an attorney.
 We then bill our time against that retainer.
 If and when the retainer is close to being depleted, we may require an additional retainer if it appears the case has become more time consuming than initially anticipated.
-Of course, where it is appropriate, we will seek to have the other party reimburse you for your attorney's fees.
+Of course, where it is appropriate, we will seek to have the other party reimburse you for your attorney’s fees.

 What to Bring to the Consultation

 The first consultation is an overview.
 Your attorney will go into much more detail once you retain them and start your case.
-It’s important you bring certain documents to your first consultation.
-To help you prepare for your consultation, we’ve created a checklist of common documents a family law attorney may need to see.
-To better prepare yourself for the initial consultation, view and print the Divorce Document Checklist.
+It’s important you bring certain documents to your first consultation